afterwise/scriptbin/README.md

 # heydroid

 Shorthand commands for ADB, and conveniences for profiling and logging Unity.
+Start without arguments for the interactive command prompt.

 ```
 Usage: heydroid <command>